wm215259644/gcForest/README.md

 # Deep Forest in Python
-Developed by Meng Wang, be based on much work of Pierre-Yves Lablanche Author has be working on Finacial Machine Learning *Status* : under active development
+Developed by Meng Wang, be based on much work of Pierre-Yves Lablanche.

+Author is researching on Finacial Machine Learning.

+*Status* : under active development.

 ## What's New
 version 0.1.0 : original version